google/UIforETW/UIforETW/ReadMe.txt

 Unimportant:
 Allow configuring which symbols should be stripped.
-Configure a maximum time to trace for to avoid infinitely long traces.
+Configure a maximum time to trace for to avoid infinitely long traces that fill the hard drive.
-CPU frequency monitoring.
+CPU frequency monitoring to look for thermal throttling.
-Trace list should let the user:
-- Run arbitrary scripts on all traces